A miscarriage is the spontaneous loss of a pregnancy before 20 weeks. After 20 weeks of pregnancy, the loss of a fetus is called a stillbirth.

 - no longer ‘feeling’ pregnant, for example, the tender breasts and nausea associated with pregnancy may disappear.

-In miscarriage the cervix opens, and part or all of the contents of the uterus come away and pass out of the vagina.
+When a miscarriage happens, the cervix opens and part or all of the contents of the uterus come away and pass out of the vagina.
 There are several common signs of miscarriage.

 - Bleeding becomes heavy.

 - Pain is like bad period pain or birth contractions.

 - You pass pieces of placenta which look like blood clots.